Chr1ssW/multimedia-social-distancing/README.md

 ###**Choice of subject**
 The subject of our application is social distancing.
 We have chosen this subject because as we all know, Covid-19 is currently extremely relevant.
 As it is a hot topic, we have decided to use it in our favour and create an application about it.
-We try to shine more light onto social distancing and the importance of it as it is one of the necessary things to do to stop Covid-19.
+We try to shine more light onto social distancing, and the importance of it as it is one of the necessary things to do to stop Covid-19.
 However, many people do not keep the needed distance.
 This subject is represented in our application as the main goal of it is to make sure the player follows the 1.5 metre rule, even as no one else does.
 Social distancing is clear all around the